Karthickpk11/Coding-Of-Era/README1.md

   •	Move an on-prem enterprise system to AWS with minimal downtime.
   •	Architect a serverless event-driven workflow using Lambda + SQS + EventBridge.
   •	Design a multi-tenant SaaS platform with isolation and cost efficiency.
+________________________________________
+📚 Example: Secure Setup with AWS API Gateway + JWT + WAF + Rate Limiting

+If you were building a typical REST API on AWS:

+Choose REST API or HTTP API in API Gateway depending on features you want.

+Configure gateway to use HTTPS only, TLS 1.2+, strong cipher suites.
+AWS Documentation
++1

+Use JWT authorizer (or OAuth/OIDC) — gateway validates tokens, scopes, timestamps before forwarding to backend.
+Amazon Web Services, Inc.
++1

+(Optional but recommended) Use mutual TLS (mTLS) — especially if clients are non-public or partner services.
+Upload CA cert to trust list and enforce client certificate validation.
+AWS Documentation
++1

+Put a WAF or Web ACL in front: filter malicious traffic, block SQL-injection, injection patterns, automated bots etc.
+AWS Documentation
++2
+DEV Community
++2

+Enable rate limiting / usage plans per client or key — protect from request storms, DoS or abuse.
+AWS Documentation
++2
+DEV Community
++2

+Validate all input payloads: schema enforcement, reject unexpected parameters, limit size.
+Apono
++1

+Enable logging + monitoring + alerting (e.g. CloudWatch + CloudTrail, or your observability stack).
+Log auth attempts, traffic volume, errors, latency.
+AWS Documentation
++2
+AWS Documentation
++2

+Use resource policies, IAM roles to ensure minimal privileges — only the required backend resources can be invoked, only minimal operations allowed.
+AWS Documentation
++1

+For internal/internal-only APIs: use private endpoints or VPC-only access so they are never exposed publicly.
+AWS Documentation
++1